Empowering Women Against Adversity | YWCA Bellingham

 More Than You Can Chew

 Did you have breakfast today?
 How about lunch?
 Maybe a little snack before dinner?
 For as long as I can remember, the expectation has always been that you have to eat a “hearty breakfast” to start your day, followed by a light lunch and then dinner.
-Some have even gone so far as to suggest we should eat five to…
+Some have even gone so far as to…

 No Dairy?
 No Problem